ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Each application using the Transport Services Interface declares its preferences for how the transport service should operate using properties at each stage of the lifetime of a connection.
-During pre-establishment, Selection Properties (see {{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties (see {{connection-props}}) can be used to fine-tune the eventually established connection.
-These Connection Properties can also be used later, to monitor and fine-tune established connections -- but configuring Connection Properties on Preconnections is preferred because they can then can influence decisions made during establishment.
+During pre-establishment, Selection Properties (see {{selection-props}}) are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties (see {{connection-props}}) can be used to influence decisions made during establishment and to fine-tune the eventually established connection.
+These Connection Properties can also be used later, to monitor and fine-tune established connections.
 The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).

 Collectively, Selection, Connection, and Message Properties can be referred to as Transport Properties.
 All Transport Properties, regardless of the